 This course examines the field of health policy analysis with particular emphasis on administrative, clinical, and public policy.
 After establishing a framework by which to analyze policy-which will include consideration of ideas (values, research evidence), interests (stakeholders, pressure groups), and institutions (organization, rules)-various tools will be studied as a means of formulating and evaluating policy.
 Techniques from various disciplines (e.g., political science, sociology) will be used.
-Specific policy topics and applications will be discussed to illustrate issues in the policy analysis process.
-Group discussions, a mock policy dialogue, as well as written and oral presentations of analyses will be used to help develop skills in conducting and communicating health policy analysis through experiential learning.
+Specific application to ongoing health policy reform in Ontario will be discussed to illustrate issues in the policy analysis process.
+Group discussions, individual assignments, and an experiential group summative project as well as written and oral presentations of analyses will be used to help develop skills in conducting and communicating health policy analysis.